-It's Not Beyond Your Pay Grade
+It's Not Above Your Pay Grade

 I once worked with a Director of Operations who was famous for slipping out of meetings before he was assigned something to do.
 He often found numerous ways to avoid tough tasks.
 In fact, he worked harder at avoiding work than actually doing it.
 And he had a famous saying whenever someone asked him to get busy.